1948 Arab–Israeli War: Second phase: 8–18 July 1948 ("Ten Day Battles")

-On 8 July, the day before the expiration of the truce, Egyptian forces under General Muhammad Naguib renewed the war by attacking Negba.
-The following day, Israeli air forces launched a simultaneous offensive on all three fronts, ranging from Quneitra to Arish and the Egyptian air force bombed the city of Tel Aviv.
+On 8 July, the day before the expiration of the truce, Egyptian forces under General Muhammad Naguib renewed the war, launching an offensive in the hopes of catching the IDF off guard.
+Shortly afterward, the IDF launched simultaneous offensives on all fronts.
+This period was also marked by increased aerial activity by both sides, with Israel bombing numerous Arab cities and the Egyptians bombing Tel Aviv.
+The fighting continued for ten days until the UN Security Council declared the second truce on 18 July.
 During the fighting, the Israelis were able to open a lifeline to a number of besieged kibbutzim.

-The fighting continued for ten days until the UN Security Council issued the Second Truce on 18 July.
-During those 10 days, the fighting was dominated by large-scale Israeli offensives and a defensive posture from the Arab side.